amaraneni265/springAPIDemo/README.md

 "enable" : false
 }

-Response:  Empty resonponse with status code 200 (Db update or insert)
+Response:  Empty response with status code 200 (Db update or insert)
-           Empty resonponse with status code 304 (No insert or update in DB)
+           Empty response with status code 304 (No insert or update in DB)